DEFRA/water-abstraction-team/coding_conventions.md

 - routes `thing.routes.js`
 - services `thing.service.js`

-To ensure cross-platform compatibility file names should always been written in lower case.
+To ensure cross-platform compatibility file names should always be written in lower case.
 This includes the use of acronyms in the file name.
 For example `convert-to-csv.service.js`.

 Unit test files should be the same as the thing being tested with `.test` added to the end, for example `thing.service.test.js`.
 The `test/` folder structure should mirror the `app/` folder.